Pips Answer for Wednesday, November 26, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-26
+NYT Pips easy answer for 2025-11-26

-Answer for 2025-11-26
+Complete answer for 2025-11-26 (Easy)

 Starting with the Easy puzzle, I immediately looked for the most restrictive rules.
 The sum target of 0 at (0,0) was a gift; it meant that cell had to be a 0.
 Since (0,0) was paired with (0,1) in the domino layout, I just had to find which domino fit.